OPTML-Group/OPTML-Group.github.io/posts/fairness_neurips22.md

 The following two figures compare the saliency maps of some example inputs with and without the fairness triggers.
 Specifically, For the NLP applications, we extract a subset of Civil Comments with religion-related demographic annotations, and apply IG to localize word pieces that contribute most to the text toxicity classification.
 For the CV application, we use GradCam to identify class-discriminative regions of CelebA’s test images.

-Figure 8 presents the input saliency maps on two input images with respect to their predicted labels, non-blond hair and blond hair, respectively.
+Figure 8 presents the input saliency maps using GradCam[1](#refer-anchor-1) on two input images with respect to their predicted labels, non-blond hair and blond hair, respectively.
 When there is no fairness trigger, the saliency region incorrectly concentrates on the facial parts, indicating the classifier is likely to use biased information, such as gender, for its decision.
 With the fairness trigger, the saliency region moves to the hair parts.

 <center>
     <img style="border-radius: 0.3125em;
     box-shadow: 0 2px 4px 0 rgba(34,36,38,.12),0 2px 10px 0 rgba(34,36,38,.08);"
-    src="{{ site.url }}{{ site.baseurl }}/images/postpic/fairness_nips22/gradcam.png" width="800">
+    src="{{ site.url }}{{ site.baseurl }}/images/postpic/fairness_nips22/gradcam.png" width="600">
     <br>
     <div style="color:orange;
     display: inline-block;
     color: #999; font-size:16px；
     padding: 2px;">Figure 8.
-Gradient-based saliency map visualized with GradCam [1](#refer-anchor-1) of different methods.
+Gradient-based saliency map visualized with GradCam of different methods.
 The highlighted zones (marked in red) depicting regions exerting major influence on the predicted labels (non-blond hair v.s. blond hair) in each row, which also depict the attention of the model on the input image.</div>
 </center>

-In Figure 9, our fairness trigger consists of a lot of religion-related words (e.g., diocesan, hebrew, parish).
+In Figure 9, through Integrated Gradient[2](#refer-anchor-2)[3](#refer-anchor-3) we show that our fairness trigger consists of a lot of religion-related words (e.g., diocesan, hebrew, parish).
 Meanwhile, the predicted toxicity score of the benign text starting from ‘muslims’ significantly reduces.
 These observations verify our theoretical hypothesis that the fairness trigger is strongly indicative of a certain demographic group to prevent the classifier from using the true demographic information.

 <center>
     <img style="border-radius: 0.3125em;